ELECTRICAL SAFETY: Take 4 Steps to Protect Workers Around Overhead Power Lines

 - There’s an alternative method of protecting workers, such as relocating or rerouting the line.

 In addition to these special measures to protect workers, you should also implement the safety measures discussed above for work outside of the minimum safe work distance.
 For example, even if the power line is turned off, you still don’t want equipment to contact or get entangled in it.
-(Watch this video to see what can happen when a load on a crane gets tangled in a de-energized power line.)
 So using a signaller is good practice.

 Step #4: Train & Supervise Workers